 As mentioned above, we’ve found many instances of funds closing existing policies to new members while at the same time opening new policies that offer essentially the same cover but with a slightly different name and a much higher price tag.

-On 26 February this year, the day the health minister announced the 2025 health insurance increase, HCF released Optimal Gold, with a NSW premium of $440 per month and closed (to new members) its Premium Gold with a cost of $325 per month with $750 excess.
+On 26 February 2025, the day the Health Minister announced the 2025 health insurance increase, HCF released Optimal Gold, with a NSW premium of $440 per month and closed (to new members) its Premium Gold with a cost of $325 per month with $750 excess.

 This is an annual increase in the price of HCF’s Gold hospital cover of $1353, or a staggering 34.6%.
 And earned HCF a Shonky award.